Prime Directive: The Prime Directive

+If said species has achieved the commensurate level of technological and/or societal development as described in Appendix 1, or has been exposed to the concepts listed in section 1, no Starfleet crew person will engage with said society or species without first gathering extensive information on the specific traditions, laws, and culture of that species civilization.
+Then Starfleet crew will obey the following.

+a) If engaged with diplomatic relations with said culture, will stay within the confines of said culture's restrictions.

+b) No interference with the social development of said planet.

 The Prime Directive was frequently applied to less developed planets which had not yet discovered warp travel or subspace communication technology.
 The Prime Directive was also sometimes applied to advanced civilizations that already knew of life on other worlds but were protected by empires outside the Federation's jurisdiction.
 First contact could be made by the Federation with alien worlds that had either discovered warp or were on the verge of it, or with highly advanced civilizations that simply hadn't ventured into space yet.
 In those cases, the Prime Directive was used as a general policy to not disrupt or interfere with their culture when establishing peaceful diplomatic relations.

 Consequences for violating the Prime Directive could range from a stern reprimand to a demotion, depending on the severity of the infraction.
 However, enforcement of these rules -- and interpretations of the Prime Directive itself -- varied greatly and were at the discretion of the commanding officer.
 In many instances, prominent Starfleet personnel like captains James T. Kirk, Jean-Luc Picard, Kathryn Janeway and Benjamin Sisko willingly broke the Prime Directive but faced no real punishment or consequence for doing so.

 However, the Prime Directive is not absolute.
 Starship captains have been known to violate it to protect their ships and crews, and certain Starfleet regulations such as The Omega Directive can even render it null and void in certain circumstances.

 Creation and evolution

 Creation of the Prime Directive is generally credited to Original Series producer Gene L. Coon.
-The Prime Directive reflected a contemporary political view that US involvement in the Vietnam War was an example of a superpower interfering in the natural development of southeast Asian society; the creation of the Prime Directive was perceived as a repudiation of that involvement.
+Later writers have suggested that the Prime Directive was influenced by the Vietnam War or designed to show a civilization that had evolved beyond colonialism.
+This would have been consistent with Coon and Star Trek creator Gene Roddenberry's political outlooks, but the notion of science fictional first contact and its possible harms already had a decades-long history by 1966.